-Globally recognised, the University of Oxford and the University of Cambridge (referred together as Oxbridge) have been centres of international education, building their histories for over 12 centuries.
 Set up in 1209, the University of Cambridge has always been a centre of excellence in almost all fields of study.
 While past glory does add to its daunting stature, the university has always been at the forefront of cutting-edge research.
-According to QS rankings of world universities, the University of Cambridge stands second (Source: QS Top Universities 2023).
+According to QS rankings of world universities, the University of Cambridge stands second (Source: QS Top Universities 2024).

-It is possible that the sheer weight of the Oxford – Cambridge names or their histories is daunting.
+The fact is that thinking about getting into Cambridge can be daunting for students.
 Many aspiring international students tend to avoid applying there, assuming that it is almost impossible to get in.
-This is definitely not the case.
-Over 40% of the students enrolled in Cambridge are of international origin.
-The acceptance rate in 2022 is around 20.8%, a number far higher than any of your Ivy-League colleges in the U.S.
+But, here’s the thing – over 40% of the students enrolled in Cambridge are of international origin.
+The acceptance rate in the last few years has been around 20%, a number far higher than any of your Ivy-League colleges in the U.S. So, it’s worth a shot if that’s your dream.

 In this article, we will be looking at: